Terrifying moments as plane door opens midair on Asiana Airlines flight - KESQ

 However, company officials told CNN the plane had landed safely.

-Local police said a man has been arrested.
+Local police said a man had been arrested.
 They said he confessed to opening the door, but would not say why he did it.

-South Korea’s Ministry of Land, Infrastructure and Transport said in a statement that police and the ministry are investigating an individual over violation of aviation law.
+South Korea’s Ministry of Land, Infrastructure and Transport said in a statement Friday that police and the ministry were investigating an individual over violation of aviation law.

+Any person who contravenes the Aviation Security Act, which includes passengers operating doors, exits, or equipment inside an aircraft, could be prosecuted and sentenced to up to 10 years in prison, the statement said.

+The ministry also said that it had dispatched an aviation safety supervisor to the site to check whether there was an abnormality in aircraft maintenance.

 A total of 200 people were on board, including 194 passengers, according to Asiana Airlines.